SmartPracticeschool/llSPS-INT-62-AI-Powered-News-Search-App-Level-1-/README.md

 ### *Description*
-*This code pattern shows you how to tap into massive data sets to mine insight.
+*This project shows you how to tap into massive data sets to mine insight.
 You'll build a news mining web application with the Watson Discovery service using the Watson Node.js SDK.*

 ##### *The app demonstrates two use cases using Watson Discovery News:*
-###### ***Search:***
-- *Query for the most relevant new articles about a specific topic or subject.
+***Search:*** *Query for the most relevant new articles about a specific topic or subject.
 Because the news collection is pre-enriched with natural language processing, you can query not just on keywords or categories but also on concepts, sentiment, and relations to get richer search responses.*

-###### ***Trending topics in the news:***
-- *Identify popular topics over the past 24 hours.
+ ***Trending topics in the news:*** *Identify popular topics over the past 24 hours.
 Topics can be general, or specific to an industry or category.*